-The Councils approach is to remain neutral and compassionate, while guiding the families towards the best possible outcome for the children.
-Our philosophy is that: The Indigneous Community knows best how to help a community member in crisis.
+The Council’s approach is to remain neutral and compassionate while guiding the families towards the best possible outcome for the children.
+Our philosophy is that the Indigenous Community knows best how to help a community member(s) in crisis.
 Our volunteers bring with them the best of their lived experience, a mix of personal resilience and professional success.
-Creating a safe space for families to open up about their lives is a skill, one all council volunteers have been trained to create.
-With their collective knowledge, connected hearts & minds and through their spirit, they shine together to be a guiding light through dark times.
+Creating a safe space for families to open up about their lives is a skill, one all Council volunteers and staff have been trained to create.
+With their collective knowledge, connected hearts & minds, and through their spirit, they shine together to be a guiding light through dark times.

-The purpose of the Giiwedin Anang Council is to allow parents, children, extended family, child welfare authorities and others with concerns for a child’s future, to get together and develop a plan that will meet the needs of the child.
+The purpose of the Giiwedin Anang Council is to allow parents, children, extended family, child welfare authorities, and others with concerns for a child’s future, to get together and develop a plan that will meet the needs of the child.

 The Council is a circle which allows all parties to have a voice in a culturally relevant and integral way.